Gibson Les Paul Junior

 The Gibson Les Paul Junior is a solid-body electric guitar introduced in 1954 as an affordable, entry-level Les Paul.
-It was first released with a single-cutaway body style; models with a double-cutaway body style were later introduced in 1958.
+It was first released with a single-cutaway body style; models with a double-cutaway body style were introduced in 1958.
 The Junior continued through the first three years of the Les Paul/SG body redesign.
 The initial run was discontinued in 1963.

 History

-The goal for the Les Paul Junior was to have a high-quality guitar that was still affordable.
-This was achieved by stripping the Gibson Les Paul down to the basics: no binding, no carved top, one pickup, one volume knob and one tone knob.
-The Junior was equipped with one P-90 "dog-ear" pickup at the bridge, which was actually a stop tailpiece from the standard Les Paul, repurposed.
+The Les Paul Junior was designed as a high-quality, affordable guitar.
+Gibson stripped the standard Les Paul down to the basics: no binding, no carved top, one pickup, and just one volume and tone knob.
+The Junior was equipped with one P-90 "dog-ear" pickup at the bridge, which was actually a stop tailpiece from the standard Les Paul.
 It was originally released in sunburst in mid-1954.

-In 1955, Gibson launched the Les Paul TV model, which was identical to the Junior except for the name and a fashionable contemporary "limed oak" style finish, later more accurately named "limed mahogany".
+In 1955 Gibson launched the Les Paul TV model, which was identical to the Junior except for the name and a fashionable contemporary "limed oak" style finish, later more accurately named "limed mahogany".
 This natural wood finish with white grain filler often aged into a natural wood or dull yellow appearance, and eventually evolved into the opaque mustard yellow, popularly called "TV yellow".
-The model was not, as a popular myth says, to avoid glare from old TV cameras, but a modern look and a name to promote The Les Paul & Mary Ford Show then on television.
-The double-cutaway model was introduced in 1958, nearly doubling sales of the line.
+The intention was not to avoid glare from old TV cameras, but to offer a modern look and a name to promote The Les Paul & Mary Ford Show then on television.
+The double-cutaway model was introduced in 1958, nearly doubling Junior sales.

-In the 1960s and 1970s the Les Paul Junior became very popular because of its simplicity and distinguishable tone when played through a high-gain amplifier.
-The P-90 pickup and simple bridge give the guitar a distinct crunch that was desired by rock and blues players of the time, including Leslie West of Mountain, Luther Grosvenor (a.k.a.
+In the 1960s and 1970s the Les Paul Junior became very popular because of its simplicity and unique tone when played through an overdriven amplifier.
+The P-90 pickup and simple bridge give the guitar a distinct sound that was desired by rock and blues players of the time, including Leslie West of Mountain, Luther Grosvenor (a.k.a.
 Ariel Bender) of Spooky Tooth and Mott the Hoople, Johnny Thunders of The New York Dolls and The Heartbreakers, and Glenn Frey of The Eagles.
 A Les Paul Junior (with a Charlie Christian pickup added in the neck position) also became John Lennon's main guitar during his post-Beatles years.
 Martin Barre of Jethro Tull recorded the entire Aqualung album with a 1957 Les Paul Junior, including the extended guitar solo of the title track.
+Steve Howe used one with a different bridge on Tales from Topographic Oceans to overcome tuning problems he had with the guitar, where it was his key instrument on sides two, three, and four.

 It is also used by Billie Joe Armstrong from the band Green Day.